Azure/azure-sdk-for-java/sdk/maps/azure-maps-timezone/README.md

 ### Authentication

+There are 3 ways to authenticate the client: Shared key authentication, Microsoft Entra ID authentication, and shared access signature (SAS) authentication.

 By default, Azure Active Directory token authentication depends on correct configure of following environment variables.

 - `AZURE_CLIENT_ID` for Azure client ID.